bayramovza/tripcoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `bitcoind` for your own use.
+You can ignore this section if you are building `tripcoind` for your own use.

-bitcoind/tripcoin-cli binaries are not included in the Tripcoin-Qt.app bundle.
+tripcoind/tripcoin-cli binaries are not included in the Tripcoin-Qt.app bundle.

-If you are building `bitcoind` or `Tripcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `tripcoind` or `Tripcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: